Aleurone: Description

+Development

 The development of the aleurone layer involves several periclinal, and anticlinal cell divisions and several steps of genetic regulation.
 The dek1 gene and crinkly4 (cr4) kinase both function as positive regulators of aleurone cell fate.
 The normal dek1 gene is needed in order to receive and respond to positional cues that determine the fate of aleurone cells during development.

 Mutants of the dek1 gene block the formation of aleurone and cause the cells to develop as starchy endosperm cells instead of aleurone cells.
 This causes the seed to lack an aleurone layer.
 This mutation is caused by the insertion of a Mu transposon into the dek1 gene, causing it to function incorrectly.
 However, this transposon may sometimes remove itself from the gene, restoring the function of dek1.
 Experiments in this area have helped demonstrate that the cues that determine aleurone positioning are still present in the later stages of development, and the aleurone cells still respond to these cues.

 Similar to the dek1 mutation, genes with a mutation in the cr4 gene also cause a switch in the fate of aleurone cells.
 The cr4 gene codes for a receptor kinase and so is involved in signal transduction pathways involving the fate of aleurone cells.
 Plants with a mutated cr4 gene are shorter than normal and produce crinkled leaves.

 In addition, several hormones influence the development of the aleurone layer, including auxin, cytokinin, abscisic acid (ABA), and gibberellin (GA).
 Auxin and cytokinin play a role in the earlier stages of aleurone development.
 The maturation of aleurone is promoted by ABA while germination is promoted by GA.